 Commitment to the Individual: We value the unique contributions of all members of our community, who represent diverse populations and rich cultural heritages.
 We are committed to creating a culture of listening that opens minds to new perspectives and fosters the habit of reflection that deepens self-awareness.
 Through our actions, we seek to be engaged citizens who work for positive impact in our community.

-Engagement with the Community: We respect the history and culture of our home in the heart of the Appalachian Mountains.
+Engagement with the Community: We respect the history and culture of our home in the heart of the Appalachian Mountains of Virginia.
 We aspire, through teaching and scholarship, to deepen our understanding of the unique characteristics of the region and to apply and share that knowledge broadly.
 We partner with organizations and individuals to develop strategies for health and wellness, economic growth, job opportunity, and community vitality through the arts, education, culture, sports, and recreation.
 We are committed to stewardship of the community’s resources and trust.

 Next Steps: Planning Implementation